liberodark/steamdeck_driver/README.md

-This is a steam deck driver from the official kernel.
+This is a steam deck driver from the official Steam OS 3 kernel (neptune).